Atom Learning logo

 4. Allocation of school places

-You will find out which school your child has been allocated a place at on 1st March 2024.
-This date is the same for all state secondary school places in the country.
-Your child will be allocated a place at your highest-preferred school for which they meet the entry criteria, as long as places are available.
+You will find out which school your child has been allocated a place at on National Offers Day.
+This is usually the first Monday in March in Year 6.
+This is the same date for all state secondary schools in the country.

 Where is my nearest grammar school?